-You will be at the forefront of democratic innovation and citizen empowerment and engagement.
+They are at the forefront of democratic innovation, citizen empowerment and engagement.

-Using stratified random selection and a clear, open process reduces the influence of vested interests — you will not be engaging with the ‘usual suspects’.
+Using stratified random selection and a clear, open process reduces the influence of vested interests.

-Assembly members work together to identify the pros, cons and trade-offs of policy options, giving you high-quality public judgements backed by considered, easily understood reasons
+Assembly members work together to identify the pros, cons and trade-offs of policy options, giving high-quality public judgements backed by considered, easily understood reasons.

 They increase the legitimacy of public policy-making by enabling a representative cross-section of people to inform the decision.

-Below is a small cross-section of Citizens' conducted in America and abroad.
-Again and again, these Citizens' Assemblies demonstrate the beneficial claims made by proponents of Democratic Lotteries:
+Below are examples of hundreds of citizens' assemblies conducted in America and abroad.
+Again and again, they demonstrate the benefits of informed public judgement.

-Irish Citizens came together to deliberate on divisive moral issues such as gay marriage and abortion.
-The Irish people also conducted deliberations on climate change and emission reduction policy.
+Irish citizens came together to deliberate on divisive moral issues such as gay marriage and abortion.
+Other assemblies made recommendations on climate change and emission reduction policies.

-The people of the United Kingdom came together to discuss climate change in 2020.
+The people of the United Kingdom came together to discuss climate change.